 Many factors such as stress, our food choices, exposure to toxins and the state of our organ function affect our hormones.
 The key point to consider with regards to nutrient status is people with Oestrogen Dominance need more nutrients to assist the liver in clearing the dominance and supporting detoxification of the chemicals we are exposed to.

-I recently filmed a video explaining Oestrogen Dominance and why it is so common.
+We have a video you can watch explaining Oestrogen Dominance and why it is so common.
 The problem is largely environmental.
 In our environment, we have Oestrogen-mimicking chemicals we are exposed to, and our body is less able to deal with Oestrogen.
 These mimic-oestrogens are called xenoestrogens.

 They’re found in PCB’s - man made chemical compounds - such as BPA in plastic water bottles, parabens and phylates in skincare products, makeup and sunscreen.